halaalsawaeer/reading-notes201/class-01.md

   Site maps allow you to plan the structure of a site.
 Visual hierarchy helps
-visitors understand what you are trying to tell them
+visitors understand what you are trying to tell them JAVASCRIPT allows you to make webpages more interactive.
+  You can use JavaScript to add
+elements, attributes, and text to the page, or remove them
+  PROGRAM RULES
+You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page.